While Black with MK Asante

 While Black with MK Asante is a docuseries from Snapchat.
 The show is a Snap Original and is produced by Snapchat, NBCUniversal, Indigo Development and Entertainment Arts, and Main Event Media.
-It is hosted by MK Asante.
-The first episode of the series aired November 4, 2019.
+It is hosted by M. K. Asante.
+The first episode of the series appeared on November 4, 2019.

-Vibe (magazine) writes that While Black with MK Asante "explores what it means to be young, gifted and black through the lens of several young men and women who are making a radical change within themselves and their communities."

-BET writes of While Black with MK Asante that "By concentrating on matters most relevant to people of color right now, the Snapchat series explores everything from criminalizing children to Black Lives Matter to the N-word."
+Vibe magazine wrote that While Black with MK Asante "explores what it means to be young, gifted and black through the lens of several young men and women who are making a radical change within themselves and their communities".
+Black Entertainment Television wrote that "by concentrating on matters most relevant to people of color right now, the Snapchat series explores everything from criminalizing children to Black Lives Matter to the N-word".

 Concept

-While Black with MK Asante takes the stories of America’s black youth and gives them a platform in the smartphones of millions of America’s teens.
+While Black with MK Asante takes the stories of America's black youth and gives them a platform in the smartphones of millions of America's teens.

 Reach and reception

-While Black with MK Asante was listed in People magazine's list: "The Short-Form Shows We’re Most Excited for in 2020."
+The series was listed in People's list of "The Short-Form Shows We're Most Excited for in 2020".

-NBC anchor Craig Melvin discussed While Black with MK Asante on The Today Show, remarking "What I love about the show and what he's doing.
+The NBC anchor Craig Melvin discussed the series on The Today Show, remarking, "What I love about the show and what he's doing.
 One of my chief complaints about these things [smartphones] is that it's created an entire generation of news grazers; people who just read the headlines.
 But what he does in his Snapchat show is takes difficult topics to get your head around, and he digs into them, and covers all the angles."

-The show is in its 2nd season and has 499k subscribers on Snapchat.